Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: Conclusion

-In this paper we did not exploit the form of the integrand $f$.
-"Is it possible to improve the rate of convergence by designing an appropriate DPP which exploits the form of $f$?" seems to be a difficult but again an interesting question.
+In this paper we did not exploit the form of the integrand $f$. ``Is it possible to improve the rate of convergence by designing an appropriate DPP which exploits the form of $f$?" seems to be a difficult but again interesting question. {We believe this is not feasible with the Dirichlet DPP proposed in this paper but the question remains open.}

+{Another natural extension would be to consider a general target product measure $m$ on $[0,1]^d$, instead of the uniform distribution.
+The naive approach would be obviously to estimate $\int_{[0,1]^\iota} f_I m_I \de x$ with Dirichlet DPP.
+But, as \cite{BardenetHardy20} did, the measure $m$ could be used to build a dedicated DPP.
+According to the proofs in our work, it seems reasonable to think that Theorem \ref{thm:asymp_Iest} and Corollary~\ref{thm:asymp_IestProj} could be extended to any product measure $m$ such that an orthonormal basis $\{\varphi_k(\cdot)\}_{k}$ of $L^2([0,1]^d,m)$ satisfies a separability property $\varphi_k(x)\varphi_l(x) = \varphi_{k+l}(x)$.}

-One of the limitation of the methodology lies in the simulation of a DPP.
-Current algorithms have a computational cost $\mathcal O(N^3)$ and are not sequential.
-However this is a very active and productive research area.
-Should a faster algorithm come up, it will be directly plugged into this paper to generate $(N,d)$-DPPs.
-Finally, it is worth reminding the reader that we use homogeneous point patterns which can be used to estimate any integral.
-Therefore the 2500 replications from our model, for $N=50,100,\dots,1000$ and $d=1,\dots,6$ can be used to evaluate any integral and are freely available upon request.
+One of the limitation of the methodology lies in the simulation of a {continuous} DPP.
+Current algorithms have a computational cost $\mathcal O(N^3)$ and {are based on chain rules, where each point location is sampled with a rejection method, with evaluations of the acceptance ratio can be very costly.
+As the number of generated points increases, passing the rejection step becomes harder, and this step makes the sampler even more costly.
+A personal communication from \cite{lavancier:rubak:21} shows that in dimension one this rejection step can be significantly improved with a proposal adapted to the Fourier kernel.
+This result lets us hope that this proposal could be extended to the $d$-dimensional Dirichlet DPP.} Finally, it is worth reminding the reader that we use homogeneous point patterns which can be used to estimate any integral.
+Therefore the 2500 replications from {the Dirichlet DPP}, for $N=50,100,\dots,1000$ and $d=1,\dots,6$ can be used to evaluate any integral and are freely available upon request.